tinytechnicaltutorials/codepipeline-s3-game/README.md

 # Continuous Deployment using AWS Code Pipeline and S3

-This repo contains the code files used in this YouTube video: [TODO: add URL].
+This repo contains the code files used in this [YouTube video](https://youtu.be/biYVW1TMYAU).

 ## TL;DR
 Code for a game is hosted in GitHub.
 We create an S3 bucket for static website hosting, then create a continuous deployment pipeline (using AWS Code Pipeline) to automatically deploy the code whenever changes are made.